 Whether depot owners can financially benefit from offering the energy stored in their fleet also as flexibility source to the grid depends on the economics of bidirectional charging.
-Double taxation and double payment of further fees and levies, for instance charging taxes and levies not only when charging but also when discharging the vehicle, reduce the economic attractiveness of bidirectional charging.
-In Spain, double taxation has been removed since 2020 (smartEn and DNV 2023).
+Taxation and payments of further fees and levies, reduce the economic attractiveness of vehicle-to-grid.
+In Spain, double charges have been removed since 2020 (smartEn and DNV 2023).
 VAT is among the highest in Europe with 21%.
 In addition, the electricity tax (IEE, calculated before the application of VAT) is 5.113% of the amount of the consumption and power capacity (Endesa 2024b).
 In addition, Spain has a tax on electricity production (IVPEE), 7% on the gross incomes generated with the production and feed-in of electricity into the system (Endesa 2024b).